koltukutsu/Ipfs-upload-try/README.md

-# Try to upload an img to IPFS wihtout pinning it
+# Try to upload an img to IPFS without pinning it
 ![Example](./images/screenShot.jpeg)

 ```bash